 What is bad debt?

+Simply, a bad debt is when one of your customers doesn?t pay your bill.
+A doubtful debt is when you think a customer might not pay ? a bad debt is when they definitely won?t pay, for example they dispute the bill or they?ve gone out of business.
 Bad debts are bad news, because they mean your business has less cash than you planned for, and may not be able to afford to pay its own bills.
 In the worst case scenario, bad debts can make you go out of business, too.

 How can I reduce the risk of bad debts?